alexfloreslamas/maximum-s-clique-set-on-trees.io/DAM_2023/Artifact.md

 In the above example, we call the `main.py` file with the parameters of `DAM_2023_small_example.yaml`.
 In particular this example proceeds as follows:

-1. DAM_2023_Tool reads the GML files in '/DAM_2023_Tool/Input/Small'
+1. DAM_2023_Tool reads the GML files in `/DAM_2023_Tool/Input/Small`.
 2. DAM_2023_Tool transforms each file into a tree with the attributes required by the algorithms.
-3. DAM_2023_Tool executes Max-D*s*T and Schäfer's algorithm sequentially with the parameters specified in the YAML file.
+3. DAM_2023_Tool executes Max-D*s*T and Schäfer's algorithms sequentially with the parameters specified in the YAML file.
-4. DAM_2023_Tool saves in TSV files (DAM_2023_Tool/Output/Small) the outcome of the execution of the algorithms.
+4. DAM_2023_Tool saves in TSV files (`DAM_2023_Tool/Output/Small`) the outcome of the execution of the algorithms.

 ### Experimental Installation